New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Introduction

 Once one drops the requirement that the 3-dimensional Artin-Schelter regular algebra have finite Gelfand-Kirillov dimension (or, equivalently, be noetherian), other ``types'' can appear.
 For example, in \cite{e}, Eisenschlos constructs 3-Calabi-Yau algebras of type $(1,n,n,1)$ for many $n \ge 3$. \cref{thm.main} applies to these algebras and produces 4-Calabi-Yau algebras of type $(1,n,2n-2,n,1)$.

+Normal extensions of Artin-Schelter regular algebras of types $(1331)$ and $(1221)$ were also studied by Cassidy \cite{Cas99}.
+He obtained an analogous result to \cref{th.3-stg} for those two classes of algebras without any assumption on the matrix $Q$.
+The proof in \cite{Cas99} was given separately for each type, while our proof is given for all types of 3-dimensional regular algebras, which include those do not have finite Gelfand-Kirillov dimensions, simultaneously.

-Many of the algebras produced by \cref{thm.main} are new.
-Some are not.
+Most of the algebras produced by \cref{thm.main} are new.
+A few are not.
 For example, two of the four families of 4-dimensional regular algebras introduced by Lu-Palmieri-Wu-Zhang \cite{LPWZ} can be obtained by \cref{thm.main}.
-Thus the regularity for these algebras follows from \cref{thm.main}; in contrast, the proof of their regularity in \cite{LPWZ} proceeded by finding an explicit basis of the defining ideal using Bergman's diamond lemma \cite{bgm}.
+Thus the regularity for their algebras follows from \cref{thm.main}; in contrast, the proof of their regularity in \cite{LPWZ} proceeded by finding an explicit basis of the defining ideal using Bergman's diamond lemma \cite{bgm}, or by observing that some of those algebras are Ore extensions of skew polynomial rings.
 The algebras produced by \cref{thm.main} need not have PBW bases.